philibus-dev/node-angular-docker-boilerplate/readme.md

 `cd webapp` and then `npm install`.

-## Start the Server and the Angular Application
+## Start the Server and the Angular Application Locally

 Start the server (uses port 8080):